KengoTODA/findbugs-slf4j/README.md

 # FindBugs bug pattern for SLF4J
 This product helps you to verify your product which uses SLF4J.
 Both of SLF4J 1.6 and 1.7 are supported.
-To use this plugin with SonarQube, see [here](sonar-plugin/README.md).
+To use this plugin with Sonar, see [here](sonar-plugin/README.md).

 [![Build Status](https://secure.travis-ci.org/KengoTODA/findbugs-slf4j.png)](http://travis-ci.org/KengoTODA/findbugs-slf4j)